Old People and Computers

 Preventative Measures

-If you have an elderly loved one in your life that you are worried about there's a few things you can do:
+If you have an older loved one in your life that you are worried about there's a few things you can do:

 Email Shadowing

-Ask your elder for their email password (and explain that you want to do) and regularly check their email for any sign of scams.
+Ask your the older person for their email password (and explain what you want to do) and regularly check their email for any sign of scams.
 Look in the inbox for scammy email -- and the sent folder as well to see if they responded to any scams.
 Simply delete any scammy email you see in the inbox.
-If you see a reply in the sent box, contact the elder immediately.
+If you see a reply in the sent box, contact the older person immediately.
 I recommend converting them to Gmail as their spam and scam filters work very well.
 If you don't want to constantly log into their email, you may be able to set up a forwarding rule that sends you a copy of everything they receive.
 Gmail allows this.

 Many older people, most especially those experiencing cognitive decline, have a contracting circle of friends with whom they communicate.
 Setting up this new email account should not post a burden.